nambatu/whatsapp-liveticker-bot/README.md

   * With 2 active games, each game gets polled every \~40 seconds.
   * With 4 active games, each game gets polled every \~80 seconds.

-If you have a powerful Raspberry Pi, you can cautiously increase the number of parallel workers by editing the `MAX_WORKERS` constant in `polling.js`.
+If you have a powerful Raspberry Pi or similar device, you can cautiously increase the number of parallel workers by editing the `MAX_WORKERS` constant in `polling.js`.

 -----